Adam Selwood

+Early life

+Selwood was born in Bendigo, Victoria.

 Career

+Selwood played under-18 football for the Bendigo Pioneers in the TAC Cup.

-Selwood was recruited from Bendigo Pioneers as the West Coast Eagles' third pick, and number 53 overall in the 2002 AFL Draft.
-In 2003, his debut season, Selwood played two games including the losing elimination final against Adelaide.
+Selwood was recruited as the West Coast Eagles' third pick, and number 53 overall, in the 2002 AFL draft.
+In 2003, his debut season, Selwood played two games, including the losing elimination final against Adelaide.
 He played three games in 2004 before osteitis pubis curtailed his season.

 In 2005, Selwood played 21 matches and received a rising star nomination in round 16.
-He was knocked unconscious in a collision with Adelaide captain Mark Ricciuto in round 22 but the forced layoff helped Selwood to recover from compartment syndrome.
+He was knocked unconscious in a collision with Adelaide captain Mark Ricciuto in round 22, but the forced rest helped Selwood to recover from compartment syndrome.
 He returned in the preliminary final against Adelaide and played in the grand final against Sydney, which the Eagles lost by four points.

-2006 saw him cement his place in the Eagles' starting 22, and build a reputation as a defensive midfielder.
-Selwood played in all of the 26 games for West Coast in 2006.
+In 2006, Selwood cemented his place in the Eagles' starting 22, and he built a reputation as a defensive midfielder.
+He played in all of the 26 games for West Coast in 2006 and was part of the premiership team.